Same-sex marriage in Oregon: Domestic partnerships

+Same-sex marriage

-Marriage licenses issued
+Marriage licenses issued in Multnomah County

-On March 3, 2004, Multnomah County began issuing marriage licenses to same-sex couples after its attorney issued a legal opinion that such marriages are lawful.
-On that day, Multnomah County issued 422 marriage licenses, compared to the 68 it issues on an average day.
+On March 3, 2004, Multnomah County began issuing marriage licenses to same-sex couples after its attorney issued a legal opinion that such marriages were lawful.
+On that day, Multnomah County issued 422 marriage licenses, compared to the 68 it issued on an average day.
 Local businesses reported an increase in the sales of flowers and other marriage-related services directly related to the beginning of same-sex marriages.
-According to the 2000 US census, 3,242 same-sex couples were living in the county.
 Neighboring Washington and Clackamas counties announced that they were studying Multnomah County's legal opinion, but did not plan to immediately follow suit.
 At a hearing on March 9, 2004, after the county had issued approximately 1,700 marriage licenses to same-sex couples, County Circuit Judge Dale Koch refused to issue an injunction to stop the county from continuing the process.
 A later study by The Oregonian showed that out the approximately 1,700 same-sex couples married in the first week, 2,026 spouses were from Multnomah County, while about 900 others came from other locations in Oregon, about 490 from the state of Washington, and 30 from other states.
 On March 10, 2004, the Oregon Legislative Counsel, Greg Chaimov, issued an opinion that "state law requires a county clerk to license the marriage of a same-sex couple."
 The office of Attorney General Hardy Myers issued an opinion on March 12, 2004, after reviewing it with Governor Ted Kulongoski, that concluded that Oregon law prohibits county clerks from issuing marriage licenses to same-sex couples; that the Oregon Supreme Court would likely find denying such licenses violates Article I, Section 20 of the Oregon Constitution; but that current state practices should not change in anticipation of such a ruling.
 It also said that the Attorney General's office lacked the authority to order Multnomah County to cease issuing licenses for same-sex marriages.